 Signatory of the American College & University Presidents Climate Commitment

-President Billy Greer is one of more than 250 other college and university presidents in formally committing to sharply reduce and eventually eliminate all of the College's global warming emissions.
-President Greer also pledged to accelerate the research and educational efforts to equip society to re-stabilize the earth's climate.
-More information.
+President Scott Miller is one of more than 700 other college and university presidents in formally committing to sharply reduce and eventually eliminate all of the College's global warming emissions.
+Learn more about the American College & University Presidents Climate Commitment.

 Member of the U.S. Green Building Council